-Elderly
+Elderly Patients Use

-Approximately one-third of the patients in clinical studies who received sunitinib were 65 years of age or over.
+Approximately 34% of the subjects in clinical studies of sunitinib were 65 years of age or over.
 No significant differences in safety or efficacy were observed between younger and older patients.

-Hepatic impairment
+Hepatic Insufficiency

 No dose adjustment is recommended when administering sunitinib to patients with mild (Child-Pugh Class A) or moderate (Child-Pugh Class B) hepatic impairment.
 Sunitinib has not been studied in subjects with severe (Child-Pugh Class C) hepatic impairment (see section 5.2).